By Nandita Jayaraj

 Among all their projects, Thannal’s strongest argument in favour of mud homes is the one that they built for themselves.
 Since 2016, Sindhu, Biju and their two sons have been living in a home they designed and built themselves using only natural materials obtained locally.
 Jute sacks were packed with mud to build the structure, a technique known as earthbag building.

-Both Lekshmi and Sindhu are always stressing on how their work is based on ideas that are age old.
+Sindhu stressed that their work is based on ideas that are age old.
 For example, cow dung has been used since ancient times as an insecticide and a waterproofing agent; similarly, cashew nut shell extract has been used as termite-proof for wooden door frames and is known as an excellent antioxidant.
-Both believe that mixing mud with cement may defeat the purpose.
-While addition of cement can enhance the strength and speed of setting, it will deprive us of the inherent natural properties of mud.
-“The moment cement is added to mud it becomes no longer breathable.
-A combination of lime, natural materials and bio-extracts would be more compatible with mud than cement,” said Lekshmi.
+She is skeptical about mixing mud with cement.

 The mind of the original architects